-Valedictorian: The highest cumulative academic average in the class as determined at the end of the $7^{th}$ semester of his/her senior year.
+Valedictorian: The highest cumulative academic average in the class as determined at the end of the 7thsemester of his/her senior year.
+(We will no longer recognize Valedictorian and Salutatorian beginning with the Class of 2028)

 Salutatorian: The second highest cumulative academic average in the class at the end of the 7th semester of his/her senior year.
+(We will no longer recognize Valedictorian and Salutatorian beginning with the Class of 2028.)

 Mid-term Senior Graduation: Seniors who have met all requirements of the State of Indiana and of the Board of School Trustees of Porter Township School Corporation may request release at the end of seven semesters.
-The following criteria shall apply: The student must request mid-term graduation and present in writing, her/his reason for early release no later than the 6th semester.
+The following criteria shall apply: The student must request mid-term graduation and present in writing, her/his reason for early release no later than September 1st of their senior year.
+Any student who graduates early is not able to participate in the graduation ceremony.
+The administration may approve participation in the graduation ceremony on the completion of a state approved Work Based Learning program that is agreed upon by the request deadline.